 I also just did a podcast on handling kids during the summer with another fellow teen mom (we have teens, not that WE are teens):

 A note on teenage angst:

 You will likely get a LOT of pushback when you suggest activities.
+You have to realize their summer bucket list is hanging with friends and doing things on screens.
 However, just tell them to put down the screens and come try them.

 A lot of these may seem like “little kid” activities, but let teens do them in their own way.
 They can still craft and do things and have fun (they may have just forgotten that).